“There are over 7 million borrowers in default on a federal or private student loan.”

+Appeal low scholarship offers.
+If an initial scholarship offer doesn’t suffice, respectfully request more funds.
+Keep appealing, if necessary.

-4. Do research and get feedback.
+FINAL — 4.
+Do research and get feedback.
 Before applying either to undergraduate or graduate programs, research the higher education marketplace in your field and have your performance level evaluated so that you can gauge your competitiveness for scholarships.
 Participate in summer programs that enable you to study with faculty who teach at the schools you aspire to attend.
-If after upgrading your skills you still aren’t competitive for scholarships, you’re unlikely to be competitive in the music profession, so you can change career directions, still enjoy music as a non-major, and you won’t be encumbered by debt like the misguided opera singer above.
+If after upgrading your skills you still aren’t competitive for scholarships, you’re unlikely to be competitive in the music performance profession, so you can change career directions, still enjoy music as a non-major, and you won’t be encumbered by debt like the misguided opera singer above.

 5. Budget for the long term.
 Calculate your costs across both your undergraduate and graduate educations.
 Don’t over-spend or over-borrow for undergraduate school.

+6. Appeal low scholarship offers.
+If an initial scholarship offer doesn’t suffice, respectfully request more funds.
+Keep appealing, if necessary.